Alpine-DAV/ascent/src/docs/sphinx/developer_docs/Flow_Filter.rst

 Parameter Verification
 """"""""""""""""""""""
-Parameters are passed through Ascent and passed to the filters.
+Parameters are passed through Ascent and then to filters.
 For detailed examples of filter in Ascent see the :ref:`pipelines` section.